 Hair loss that is due to a scar that has not regrown hair for more than 6 months is unlikely to recover on its own.
 Hair restoration surgery in such cases depends on the location of hair loss and the size of the patch of baldness.
 Other factors will also be taken into consideration by an experienced hair restoration physician, such as degree and rate of senescent hair loss (hair loss due to age) or any concomitant androgenetic alopecia (genetic hair loss).

 Hair restoration surgery takes on many forms in such cases, including scalp reduction, flap surgery or follicular unit extraction and transplantation.
 A detailed discussion regarding the pros and cons of each method will be undertaken during the consultation.

 Cosmetic coverage can be done for small areas of scarred patchy baldness.
 Scalp micropigmentation or embroidery is a form of tattooing that mimics short hair to cover up small areas of patchy hair loss.

 Tinea refers to an infection due to fungus and capitis refers to the scalp.
 In this condition, fungus invades and damages hair follicles.
-Fungal scalp infections can affect male and female patients of all ages.
+Fungal scalp infections such as seborrheic dermatitis can affect male and female patients of all ages.
 There may be a rough and thick area of skin and other symptoms such as itching, discharge, redness, swelling and in rare occasions, fever.